JosephusPaye/stash/README.md

 ### Using stale-while-revalidate

-The following example cache data fetch remotely for up to 5 minutes, with a subsequent 5 minute window where stale data will be returned from the cache while the data is revalidated (i.e. updated) asynchronously in the background.
+The following example shows how to cache remotely fetched data for up to 5 minutes, with a subsequent 5 minute window where stale data will be returned from the cache while the data is revalidated (i.e. updated) asynchronously in the background.

 <details>
 <summary>View example</summary>